Skip to content

 247. Milam and Greene Whiskey

-Big Chief visits Milam & Green Distillery in Blanco, TX with Master Distiller Marlene Holmes (27 years at Jim Beam) to taste the Single Barrel, Triple Cask & award-winning Port Cask Rye.
+Big Chief visits Milam & Green in Blanco, TX with distiller Marlene Holmes (27 yrs at Jim Beam) to taste Single Barrel, Triple Cask & Port Cask Rye.

 The Bourbon Road Media Player